OSARA: Open Source Accessibility for the REAPER Application

 There are several context menus in REAPER, but some of them are difficult to access or not accessible at all from the keyboard.

-OSARA enables keyboard access for the track input, track area, item and ruler context menus.
+OSARA enables keyboard access for the track input, track area, track routing, item, ruler, envelope point and automation item context menus.

-Pressing the applications key will open the context menu for the element you are working with.
+To open the context menu for the element you are working with, press the applications key on Windows or Control+1 on Mac.

 For example, if you have just moved to a track, it will open the track input context menu for that track.